Kidney Bean Curry (Jamaican-Style)

 - Jamaican Style Chickpea Curry

-If you make this recipe, snap a photo and hashtag #healthiersteps — we love to see your recipes on Instagram, Facebook & Twitter!
+If you enjoyed this post about Kidney Bean Curry and would love to see more, join me on Youtube, Instagram, Facebook & Twitter!

-Get discounted copies of my cookbook Here.
+Get discounted copies of my cookbook here.

 Ingredients

-- 1 cup dried kidney beans, or 2 (15-ounces) cans rinsed and drained
+- 1 cup dried kidney beans or 2 (15-ounces) cans rinsed and drained

-- 1 small onion, chopped
+- 1 small onion chopped

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- 1 teaspoon fresh ginger, grated
+- 1 teaspoon fresh ginger grated

-- 2 stalks green onions, chopped
+- 2 stalks green onions chopped

-- 2 medium tomatoes, chopped
+- 2 medium tomatoes chopped

 - 1 teaspoon ground coriander